James Fegan: Later years

 Fegan continued to serve with the 3rd U.S. Infantry during the last years of his life.
 Though placed in the Soldiers' Home in Washington, D.C. shortly after his sixth reenlistment in 1870, he was granted discharged from the home and returned to duty in the Montana Territory.

 Fegan was a well-known character in the regiment, known for his shrewdness and humor, and many memorable anecdotes were attributed to him during his lifetime.
 On December 6, 1882, Fegan was the subject of a special presidential message by Chester A. Arthur to the United States Congress.
 His life and career was profiled by author Theo F. Rodenbough in his books Uncle Sam's Medal of Honor (1886) and Sabre and Bayonet: Stories of Heroism and Military Adventure (1897).
-His son, John Fegan, Jr., had joined the 3rd Infantry and eventually became a sergeant alongside his father in Company H. He retired from active service at Fort Missoula in the Montana Territory on May 8, 1885.
+His son, John Fegan Jr., had joined the 3rd Infantry and eventually became a sergeant alongside his father in Company H. He retired from active service at Fort Missoula in the Montana Territory on May 8, 1885.
 A year later, Fegan died at Fort Shaw on June 25, 1886, at the age of 59.
 He was interred at Custer National Cemetery near the Crow Agency in Montana.

+Personal life

+Fegan was married twice.
+His first wife, the mother of James Fegan Jr., died in Fort Dodge, Kansas in 1867.
+He then married a servant of Rose Adele Cutts Williams (1835–1899), the wife of Robert Williams, Adjutant General of the U.S. Army.